 Track Contract Approval Time

 Streamlining the contract approval process benefits the organization in several ways.
-First, the organization gets the advantage of receiving contracted good and services sooner, which can save money and hassle.
+First, the organization gets the advantage of receiving contracted goods and services sooner, which can save money and hassle.
 Second, a shorter cycle from initial conversations to finalized agreement contributes toward a positive relationship by adding convenience on both sides.
 Finally, organizations that are quicker and more responsive may have an easier time seizing opportunities with relatively tight turnaround times.

 Automate Contract Communications

 If you’re still emailing or shipping contracts back and forth, you’re following an outdated practice that prevents collaborative contract management and can cost time and money.
 A central, cloud-based repository allows multiple points of contact to access contract files at the same time.
 Collaborative discussion is easier because all parties access the same version immediately.
 By setting automated reminders to alert essential parties to review the document, you eliminate the risk of forgetting one party’s address on a group email reminder.
 And usage of electronic contract signing can accelerate contract execution.